Xemin0/NeuroAIProj_Abstract/README.md

 - **Always submit a Pull Request if you want to combine your code to the main branch**

 ### TO-DOs(*subject to change*)
-- proposal
+- ~proposal~
-- overall pipleline/framework
+- ~overall pipleline/framework~
 - division of work, e.g. data generation / processing / pipeline construction/ model architecture design / training-testing / analysis etc.
+- Adapt the RNN to the Structure Predicting Task